mabuhanifa/mern-rtk-expense-tracker-server/README.md

-# This is a full stack (MERN) that tracks expense and savings
+# This is a full stack (MERN) application that tracks expense and savings.
+## This respository holds the server side codes of the app.